If you are using the electronic hotel locks system from Salto, I am sure you will face some problems with Salto locks.

 Lights meaning: There has been a format change to the user’s profile; the format change for the user’s card can’t be updated at the wall reader/hotspot.

-Troubleshooting: Card must be updated from a Salto Workstation using the encoder (login and press the F9 key).
+Troubleshooting: The card must be updated from a Salto Workstation using the encoder (login and press the F9 key).

 Common SALTO lock Faults and troubleshooting